maneshthankappan/-MC-MitM-Attack-Dataset/README.md

 and describes how to identify MC-MitM attack signatures in terms of pattern of network traffic.
 Kindly refer to our above research paper for more details of MC-MitM attacks and their variants.

 ## <img src="https://github.com/maneshthankappan/MC-MitM-Attack-Dataset/blob/main/Labels/sub-title-1.jpg">
-In MC-MitM base variant attacks, the legitimate channel is 1 since the AP operates on channel while the rogue channel is 13.
-The dataset or PCAP files can be [downloaded here](https://drive.google.com/drive/folders/1nsOLzfiosLP9e9lcIs7AVPWij9BBNs1C?usp=share_link).
-Once downloaded, these PCAP files can be opend using the Wireshark sofware and then applying the filters mentioned in next section to identify different signatures.
-On the other hand,these PCAP files can also be viewed online at Cloudshark.
-The following is a description of the dataset or PCAP file.
+In MC-MitM base variant attacks, the legitimate channel is 1, as the AP operates on this channel, while the rogue channel used by the attacker is 13.
+The dataset or PCAP files can be The dataset or PCAP files can be [downloaded here](https://drive.google.com/drive/folders/1nsOLzfiosLP9e9lcIs7AVPWij9BBNs1C?usp=share_link).
+Once downloaded, these PCAP files can be opened using Wireshark software or these PCAP files can also be viewed online on Cloudshark, where the filters from the next section A and B can be applied to identify different signatures.
+Below is a description of the dataset or PCAP file.
 1. "Network-traffc-flow-real-channel" is the captured traffic on legitimate channel, which can be [viewed online on cloudshark](https://www.cloudshark.org/captures/0db730ad025f).
 2. "Network-traffc-flow-rogue-channel" is the captured traffic on rogue channel, which can be [viewed online on cloudshark](https://www.cloudshark.org/captures/f14251b805fd).
 3. Access the above cloudshark files and apply the following filters to see respective frames.